 Modern Day Heroes

 Modern day heroes like Kemp are often overlooked in the rush of breaking news.
 Looking back on real life heroes, like my own father in his life working among brutal gangsters, it is easier to see the heroic action in hindsight.
 Also, our polarized politics makes one person’s hero into another person’s villain.
-It’s can, and does, get complicated quickly.
+It can, and does, get complicated quickly.
+This is often because we see the man, but fail to see the hero within.

 Modern day heroes can also be harder to spot because they can go from hero to zero with their next decision.
 That is why it is worth examining what seems a small decision to some.
 True heroes are often created and destroyed the next moment where the conflict is greatest.
 Heroism exists in large and small actions.